Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

   - `--dry-run`: Boolean flag to enable dry-run mode (default: `false`)
   - `--start`: Numeric value specifying the starting stage (default: `null`)
   - `--end`: Numeric value specifying the ending stage (default: `null`)
-  - `--no-overwrite`: Boolean flag to prevent overwriting files (default: `false`)
   - `--api-url`: URL of the LLM API to query (default: 'https://openrouter.ai/api/v1')
   - `--api-key`: API key for LLM API authentication
   - `--api-model`: API model to use for LLM queries (default: 'anthropic/claude-3.7-sonnet')
   - `--test-cmd`: Command to execute tests after processing (default: `null`)
   - it should take `process.argv` as an argument and return an object with the parsed options
   - support both --option=value and --option value syntax
-  - for boolean flags, it should be true if the flag is present, false otherwise or if false is explicitly set, e.g. `--no-overwrite=false` or `--no-overwrite false`
+  - for boolean flags, it should be true if the flag is present, false otherwise or if false is explicitly set, e.g. `--dry-run=false` or `--dry-run false`

 ## getPromptFiles
 - Scan `stacks/<stack>` for `###_*.md` files from an array of stacks.